TonnTribe/Horiseon-Code-Refactor/README.md

 (https://tonntribe.github.io/Horiseon-Code-Refactor/#social-media-marketing)

-##Description
+## Description
-Horiseon is a web application used to help improve search engine optimization.
+- Horiseon is a web application used to help improve search engine optimization.
 I have been tasked with refactoring the index.html and style.css files to create a more coesive format of the coding by including elemental semantics.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 - What was your motivation?
 - To optimize the search engine and understand the elemental semantics of the index.html and style.css files.